ebeltramo96/arch-installer/README.md

 `archinstall --config /mnt/config.json --disk-layout /mnt/disk.json`

-(the installer could fail at this step in case the disk is already partitioned, use `fdisk` to delete them)
+P.S. (the installer could fail at this step in case the disk is already partitioned, use `fdisk` to delete them)

 ### Adapt credentials